Minuscule Schubert Varieties and Mirror Symmetry: Preliminaries

-A nice property of Hibi toric varieties is that torus invariant subvarieties in Hibi toric varieties are also Hibi toric varieties.
-We need an explicit description of these subvarieties and their singularities.
-The subject was well studied in \cite{Wagner_STVAWFDL} and also in \cite{Brown-Lakshmibai_SLGHTV, Brown-Lakshmibai_SLBHTV} and \cite{Lakshmibai-Mukherjee_SLHTV}.\\
+One of the nice properties of Hibi toric varieties is that torus invariant subvarieties are also Hibi toric varieties.
+We need explicit descriptions of these subvarieties and their singularities.
+We summarize the results obtained in \cite{MR1382045} and also in \cite{MR2416742, MR2677619} and \cite{MR2761126}.